Fyfe Dangerfield: Solo artist

+Channels May Change

 On 21 September 2018, Dangerfield launched www.channelsmaychange.com - his new online channel, playground & home.
 One week later, on 28 September 2018, Dangerfield began broadcasting the series "Birdwatcher", a surreal mix of music, songs, sounds & characters, split into 12 weekly episodes, each put together in frantic real-time in the days ahead of transmission.
 The entirety of Birdwatcher is available to stream & download for free via the channel, along with accompanying "menus" for each Episode.

 In 2021, "Woah!
 Life" (his first new single since Guillemots released "Fleet" in 2012) was issued by The state51 Conspiracy and was the first track from the "Birdwatcher" EP released in March.

 In February 2023, Dangerfield released a new single and accompanying music video "Shook" via his Channels May Change website.
 In April 2023, Dangerfield released another new single and music video entitled "The Zebra Wind".

+The Stream

+In November 2025 Dangerfield launched 'The Stream' on Channels May Change.
+'The Stream' is a randomly generated playlist which resets every 24 hours, playing music, drafts, and sketches - much of which has not been released in traditional formats - from Dangerfield's personal back catalogue.
+As of August 2026 'The Stream' contains over 148 hours of music.

 TV appearances

-On 14 February 2007, he made an appearance on episode 20x03 of Never Mind the Buzzcocks (when Preston of The Ordinary Boys walked off the show), on Bill Bailey's team.
+On 14 February 2007, Dangerfield made an appearance on episode 20x03 of Never Mind the Buzzcocks (when Preston of The Ordinary Boys walked off the show), on Bill Bailey's team.

 On 21 June 2011, he performed on episode 07x11 of the Graham Norton Show.

 On 11 June 2015 he was a guest on BBC's Springwatch Unsprung, earning high praise from Chris Packham for his photograph taken on the RSPB Minsmere reserve, and performing "We're Here".